bcgov/data-publication/pages/dps_bcdc_w.md

 This page is written in the context that you have reviewed all information in the 'Documentation Review' section.

-## Audience

-The intended audiences for this page are:
-+ clients that are publishing data to the DataBC Program, through any service
-+ Data Custodians, Data Managers, Data Stewards, metadata editors

 -----------------------

 ## Table of Contents